How do I deal with Junk Email?

-Use a second email address from a free email service when signing up on websites, answering online surveys, or posting to news groups or blogs.
-You can abandon the second account when it becomes deluged with spam.
+Most email services these days try to automatically move junk to its own folder in your account.
+However, these automatic filters will only move messages based on what they've been told to filter out.
+If you want to minimize the amount of time you spend manually reporting messages, you can try using a second email address from a free email service when signing up on websites, answering online surveys, or posting to news groups or blogs.
+You can abandon the second account if it becomes deluged with junk.
 Many Internet providers give you the option to create an "email alias" for such a purpose.

 Currently, it's not possible to eliminate all junk email.
-Spam email is going to stay with us for some time to come.
-There are a few simple precautions you can take to help protect your email address and your computer from spam.
+Junk email is going to stay with us for some time to come.
+There are a few simple precautions you can take to help protect your email address and your computer from junk.

 • Be cautious when giving out your email address.
 Know who you are giving your email address to, why they need it and what it will be used for.